-This annual award was established in 1996 by the British Carbon Group in memory of Brian Kelly, a leading authority on graphite physics.
+This annual award was established in 1996 by the British Carbon Group in memory of Brian Kelly, a leading authority on graphite physics (note that Brian’s book, “The Physics of Graphite”, is now available for download from our website).

 The award is intended as a travel grant for students and early career researchers with up to ten years postdoctoral experience to attend the annual International Carbon Conference.
 Anyone living or working, at the time of that conference, in the country where the conference is held is not eligible.
 As a consequence, applications will not be accepted from Japan on this occasion.